Sanssouci Palace

 • Explore the 18th-century Dutch Quarter and its magnificent red brick neighbourhoods;

-• After your tour, you may opt to stay in Potsdam to continue exploring on your own, or head back to Berlin with your guide.
+• After your tour, you may opt to stay in Potsdam to continue exploring or head back to Berlin with your guide.

 Created by the Prussian Kings to rival the Baroque opulence of Versailles, the palaces and parks of Potsdam are spread over 500 hectares and include over 150 buildings dating from 1730 to 1916.
 The city provides a peaceful and beautiful respite from the hustle and bustle of Berlin.